opentimestamps/opentimestamps-client/README.md

 ## Compatibility Expectations

-OpenTimestamps is alpha software, so it's possible that timestamp formats may have to change in the future in non-backward-compatible ways.
-However it will almost certainly be possible to write conversion tools for any non-backwards-compatible changes.
+OpenTimestamps is production software that has been in use for many years.
+The timestamp format itself is stable and future OpenTimestamp's clients will always be able to verify OTS timestamps created in the past, provided that the relevant calendar data is available.
+The only case where this guarantee could fail is if cryptographic hashing functions themselves suffer a catestrophic failure; a failure of Bitcoin itself, eg due to 51% attack, is *not* sufficient to make Bitcoin timestamps from the past unverifiable, as the Bitcoin chain is widely witnessed.

-It's very likely that the REST protocol used to communicate with remote calendars will change, including in backwards incompatible ways.
-If this happens you'll just need to upgrade your client; existing timestamps will be unaffected.
+It's likely that the REST protocol used to communicate with remote calendars will change, including in backwards incompatible ways.
+If this happens you'll just need to upgrade your client software; existing timestamps will be unaffected.

 ## Calendar Mirroring

-As a short-term measure, the raw calendar data for the three calendar servers in operation at this time can be downloaded directly.
-See the `contrib/calendar-mirror.sh` script for details.
+Calendars can be backed up with the [otsd-backup.py](https://github.com/opentimestamps/opentimestamps-server/blob/master/otsd-backup.py) tool from the [OpenTimestamps Server](https://github.com/opentimestamps/opentimestamps-server) package.

 ## Development